Ka-Glom!: Gameplay

 The objective of Ka-Glom! in Survival mode is to create explosions and chains of explosions using pieces that drop from top to bottom thereby accumulating the highest score possible before the stack of pieces reaches the top of the screen.
 Of the two block types, only the Ka-Glom jelly is explosive.
-Connect four Ka-Gloms of the same color to start an explosive reaction eliminating all connecting blocks of that color.
+The players must connect four Ka-Gloms of the same color to start an explosive reaction eliminating all connecting blocks of that color.
 In building huge chain-reacting explosions the Ka-Glom Factor increases and the bonus points multiply.

 The regular pieces drop in from the top in pairs, with two Ka-Gloms or at minimum a Ka-Glom and a Block.
 Players can rotate pieces as they drop, and try and combine the colors with other Ka-Gloms on the bottom.
 Gravity pulls the pieces toward the bottom, and increases slowly as play proceeds.
 When four Ka-Gloms of the same color are combined, they explode creating a reaction that explodes all blocks of that same color also.
 After the explosion, gravity pulls down the rest of the pieces, and could cause even more exploding Ka-Gloms.
 The Special pieces drop in one at a time.
 If a block is placed that extends above the screen, the game ends.

 Bonus points

 The Ka-Glom Factor is a timed bonus meter.
 It consists of a Bar and a Multiplier.
 The Bar increases whenever blocks are destroyed.
 If there are explosion combinations, the Bar will increase faster.
 If the Bar fills up to the max, the multiplier increases to the next level.
 The Multiplier doubles or triples player scores as ever more blocks are destroyed.
 This is termed the Ka-Glom Factor.
-The better one plays, the better the Ka-Glom Factor.
-However, one must hurry as the Bar constantly decays over time.
+The better one plays, the better the Ka-Glom Factor, but one must hurry as the Bar constantly decays over time.
 Players soon discover that chaining multiple explosions keeps the Ka-Glom Factor high and dramatically improves scores.